-WAC 388-845-1105 Who is a qualified provider of ((behavioral health)) stabilization services - crisis diversion ((bed services))?
-Providers of ((behavioral health)) stabilization services - crisis diversion ((bed services)) beds must be:
+WAC 388-845-1110 What are the limits of ((behavioral health)) stabilization services - crisis diversion ((bed services))?
+(1) Clinical and support needs for ((behavioral health)) stabilization serv- ices - crisis diversion ((bed services)) beds are limited to those identified in the waiver participant's DDA assessment and documented in the person-centered service plan.

-- (1) DDA certified residential agencies per chapter 388-101 WAC; - (2) Other department licensed or certified agencies; or - (3) State-operated ((agency)) agencies.

-- WAC 388-845-1110 What are the limits of ((behavioral health)) stabilization services crisis diversion ((bed services))?
-(1) Clinical and support needs for ((behavioral health)) stabilization services crisis diversion ((bed services)) beds are limited to those identified in the waiver participant's DDA assessment and documented in the person-centered service plan. - (2) ((Behavioral health)) Stabilization services crisis diversion ((bed services)) beds are intermittent and temporary.
-A behavioral health professional may make a recommendation about your need for ((behavioral health)) stabilization services crisis diversion ((bed services)) beds.
-DDA determines the duration and amount of ((behavioral health)) stabilization services crisis diversion ((bed services)) beds you will receive. - (3) The costs of (( $\frac{behavioral\ health}{beds}$ )) $\frac{stabilization\ services\ -}{crisis\ diversion\ ((<math>\frac{bed\ services}{beds}$ )) $\frac{beds}{beds}$ do not count toward the dollar amounts for aggregate services in the basic plus $\frac{or\ CIIBS}{beds}$ waiver or the annual allocation in the individual and family services waiver. - (4) Stabilization services crisis diversion beds are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
+(2) ((Behavioral health)) Stabilization services - crisis diversion ((bed services)) beds are intermittent and temporary.
+A behavioral health professional may make a recommendation about your need for ((behavioral health)) stabilization services - crisis diversion ((bed services)) beds.
+DDA determines the duration and amount of ((behavioral health)) stabilization services - crisis diversion ((bed services)) beds you will receive.

+(3) The costs of ((behavioral health)) stabilization services - crisis diversion ((bed services)) beds do not count toward the dollar amounts for aggregate services in the basic plus or CIIBS waiver or the annual allocation in the individual and family services waiver.

+(4) Stabilization services - crisis diversion beds are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.